So, this is the topic of today’s post, quantum computing companies located in San Francisco or close enough to warrant inclusion.

 2. Bleximo Corp.
 (Berkeley)

-Like Atom Computing, Bleximo is a Berkeley-based started founded by Alexei Marchenkov and Richard Maydra in 2017.
-The startup is building a novel kind of computing system called the “quantum accelerator”, which operates in “conjunction with conventional powerful computers to tackle problems which are impractical or even impossible to solve on conventional digital computers alone.”
+Like Atom Computing, Bleximo is a Berkeley-based quantum computing company founded by Alexei Marchenkov and Richard Maydra in 2017.
+The company is building a novel kind of quantum computing system called the “quantum accelerator”, which operates in “conjunction with conventional powerful computers to tackle problems which are impractical or even impossible to solve on conventional digital computers alone.”

 Having raised $1.5 million in a Seed round led by Eniac Ventures back in 2018, the startup hopes its IP can simulate the structure and properties of molecules and chemical reactions, helping the pharmaceutical industry with drug discovery and design.